happyDemon/s4k/README.md

 class_alias('\Cartalyst\Sentry\Facades\Kohana\Sentry', 'Sentry');
 ```

-**NOTE: in the previous codebase you also aliassed the models, this isn't necessary anymore since they're
-now incuded in this module**

-Allright, we're nearly up and running, all we need to do is run an SQL dump in phpMyAdmin, you can find
+Alright, we're nearly up and running, all we need to do is run an SQL dump in phpMyAdmin, you can find
 it under ```DOCROOT/vendor/cartalyst/schema/mysql.sql```

 If you run Kohana on your localhost in the dir 'kohana', go and visit ```http://localhost/kohana/S4K``` to see the